LBC-LNBio/pyKVFinder/docs/_sources/about/index.rst.txt

 Computational Biology Laboratory (`LBC <https://github.com/LBC-LNBio>`_), Brazilian Biosciences National Laboratory (`LNBio <https://lnbio.cnpem.br/>`_), Brazilian Center for Research in Energy and Materials (`CNPEM <https://cnpem.br>`_)

-If you have any further questions, inquires or if you wish to contribute to KVFinder project, please contact us at joao.guerra@lnbio.cnpem.br or paulo.oliveira@lnbio.cnpem.br.
+If you have any further questions, inquires or if you wish to contribute to KVFinder project, please contact us at joao.guerra@lnbio.cnpem.br.

 *****************
 Citing pyKVFinder